aclark4life/pelican-blog/content/plock-rocks.rst

 Next steps with Plock
 ---------------------

 Plock is more than just a way to install the latest stable version of Plone quickly and easily.
-It's also a way to find and install Plone add-ons quickly and easily.
-And a way to install almost any version of Plone, including the upcoming Plone 5 release.
+It's also a way to find and install Plone add-ons quickly and easily, and a way to install almost any version of Plone including the upcoming Plone 5 release.

 Installing Add-ons
 ~~~~~~~~~~~~~~~~~~